Sci-Fi Movies of the 1990s

 Aliens: Martians, skinny little brutes whose heads are all brains, skulls and little red eyeballs, whose language possesses subtleties beyond the comprehension of humans, and whose motivations, if inscrutable, are plentiful.

-Weapons: besides the heat rays carried by the saucers, individual Martians wield rifles that look very much like kid’s ray guns, but which turn people into skeletons, and pistols that work likewise.
+Weapons: besides the heat rays carried by the saucers, individual Martians wield pistols and rifles that look very much like kid’s ray guns, but which turn people into skeletons.
 The skeletons are color-coded according to the color of the ray that renders them.
 A giant attack robot driven by a single Martian.
 Oh, and there was a big pointy ray thing the Martians were pointing at grandma…

 Gadgets: the Martians like to experiment on Earth life, and have a lab full of scary looking equipment for doing so.
 The Martian girl carries an eyeball on her ring.
 The Martians defend themselves with an atomic-explosion-sucking power-hitter.